jupyterhub/mybinder.org-user-guide/doc/introduction.md

 (preparing_repositories)=

-## Preparing a repository for Binder
+## How can I prepare a repository for Binder?

-In order to prepare your repository for use with the BinderHub at mybinder.org, all you need to do is ensure that the following conditions are met:
+To prepare your repository for use with the BinderHub at mybinder.org, you should ensure that the following conditions are met:

 * The repository is in a public location online (e.g., on GitHub or BitBucket)
 * The repository does not require any personal or sensitive information